Akihabara massacre: Perpetrator

-Tomohiro Katō (加藤 智大, Katō Tomohiro) grew up in a suburban home in Aomori.
+Tomohiro Katō (加藤 智大, Katō Tomohiro) grew up in a suburban home in Goshogawara, Aomori Prefecture.
 His father was a top manager in a financial institution.
 Katō's grades were considered exceptional in elementary school and he was a top track athlete.
 He entered Tsukuda Junior High School, where he became president of the tennis club.
 Katō started to behave violently at home after enrolling at Aomori High School, an elite high school.
 There, his class academic ranking fell to 300 (of 360 students) and he failed entrance examinations for the prestigious Hokkaido University, eventually training as an auto mechanic at Nakanihon Automotive College.
 Katō was hired as a temporary worker at an auto parts factory in Shizuoka Prefecture, though he had been recently told that his job was to be cut at the end of June.

 Katō reportedly did not get along well with his parents, and seldom returned home.
 His brother said that his parents had put immense pressure on both of them to perform and to excel in their studies, ordering them to redo their homework to high standards to impress teachers, and recalled an incident when Katō was made to eat scraps of food from the floor.
 Another neighbor recounted an incident in which Katō's parents forced him to stand outside for hours in deep, cold snow during winter.
 Previous online postings before his announcement of the attack contained sharp criticisms of his upbringing.
-Deeply in debt and believing that his family had given up on him, Katō unsuccessfully attempted suicide in 2006 by ramming his car into a wall.
+Deeply in debt and believing that his family had given up on him, Katō attempted suicide in 2006 by ramming his car into a wall.
 Three days before the attack, on 5 June, Katō accused people at his workplace of hiding his work clothes and left the premises immediately afterwards.
 He believed at this point he was going to lose his job, though this was not the case, and may have triggered the attack.